mirror/dd-wrt/src/router/curl/docs/CODE_STYLE.md

    newspapers have used columns for decades or centuries.

 2. Narrower columns allow developers to easier show multiple pieces of code next to each other in different windows.
-It allows two or three source code windows next to each other on the same screen - as well as multiple terminal and debugging windows.
+I often have two or three source code windows next to each other on the same screen - as well as multiple terminal and debugging windows.